vincentIsGood/JavaCpuSimulator/README.md

 Hopefully I explained each instruction well.

+## Running
+This is a library.
+To learn how you can compile and run the assembly code for this CPU simulator, please refer to:
+- `src/com/vincentcodes/tests/simulator/Compiler_Test.java`
+- `src/com/vincentcodes/tests/simulator/ApplicationTest.java`

 ## Instruction Set
 The instruction set which this CPU can read is small, but the basics are shown as follows: